platonics-delft/franka_learning_from_demonstrations/README.md

 During demonstration or during execution, it is possible to give feedback to the learned skill using the computer keyboard.

-- Press `e` to stop the recording.
+- Press `ESC` to stop the recording.

 #### Gripper commands: